cylc/cylc-doc/src/glossary.rst

       * :term:`Reload <reload>`

    reload
-      Any changes made to the ``suite.rc`` file whilst the suite is running will not have any effect until the suite is either:
+      Any changes made to the ``flow.cylc`` file whilst the suite is running will not have any effect until the suite is either:

       * :term:`Shutdown <shutdown>` and :term:`rerun <start>`
       * :term:`Shutdown <shutdown>` and :term:`restarted <restart>`
       * "Reloaded"